 Picasso (Bellagio).
 Since Chef Julian Serrano is in the kitchen full-time, this is one of only five AAA 5-Diamond restaurant in Las Vegas (the others are Guy Savoy, Joel Robuchon, Twist, and Le Cirque).
 What you’ll get is impeccable French food, wine and service in a gorgeous room.
 It’s our go-to special occasion place.
 Note: tasting menus only; they start at $115 per person.
 Call ahead if you want a vegetarian tasting menu; they’re happy to oblige with advance notice, and it’s sublime.

 Charlie Palmer Steak (Four Seasons).
 Tucked away in a downstairs corner of the Four Seasons (another place most people don’t know exists – it’s part of the Mandalay Bay complex, with its own separate lobby and entrance) is this glorious steakhouse.
 No views to boast of; in fact, it has no windows whatsoever.
 What it DOES have is insanely good steak and seafood.
 Pro tip: ask for the Cut Of the Week menu.
-Three courses for $58, includes bottomless house wine.
+Three courses for $58, includes bottomless house wine, available every night.
 Cheers!

 Mandarin Tea Lounge.
 Serving a classic English tea service daily from 10am – 4pm.
 Relaxed, refined, beautiful to both the eyes and palate.
 Advanced reservations recommended.

 Wynn Buffet.
 Not your grandparents’ buffet.
 Fifteen cooking stations, over 100 dishes, and a gelato carousel.
 Worth the wait (or wrangling a line pass), this one is our favorite in town.